balassit/seniorproject/InstallationGuide.md

 cd 2016FallTeam03/env
 source bin/activate
 cd 2016FallTeam03/ContextualDashboard
-python manage.py migrate (only done once, or as updates are applied) python manage.py runserver
+python manage.py makemigrations (only done once, or as updates are applied) python manage.py migrate (only done once, or as updates are applied) python manage.py runserver
 ```